Background

 -

-A 26-year-old female airline flight attendant exposed to lime while serving drinks en route to the Caribbean.
-During the Caribbean layover, she had significant sun exposure.
-The combination of lime juice and sun exposure led to a drip-pattern blister formation on the dorsal forearm consistent with phytophotodermatitis.
-This picture clearly delineates the potential severity of phytophotodermatitis with extensive blister formation.
+26-year-old female airline flight attendant exposed to lime while serving drinks en route to Caribbean.
+During Caribbean layover, she had significant sun exposure.
+Combination of lime juice and sun exposure led to drip-pattern blister formation on dorsal forearm consistent with phytophotodermatitis.
+Image clearly depicts potential severity of phytophotodermatitis with extensive blister formation.

 -

-The 2-month follow-up picture of a patient with a drip-pattern blister formation on the dorsal forearm demonstrates the potential postinflammatory pigmentation changes and scarring that may occur with severe blistering of phytophotodermatitis.
+Two-month follow-up picture of patient with drip-pattern blister formation on dorsal forearm illustrates potential postinflammatory pigmentation changes and scarring that may occur with severe blistering of phytophotodermatitis.

 -